 I love maps.

 I have an old Baltimore street map hanging in my office.
 My sister-in-law gave it to me.

 Don’t those old maps look great?
 It’s funny, if someone has a favorite map it’s never less than 40 years old.

-Well, some of those old maps are like works of art.
+Some of those old maps are works of art.

 Those old maps took a lot of time and many hands; mapmaking used to be a real Process.